qbittorrent/qBittorrent/NOTE.md

 *nix:

-If you're using self compiled version and installed to system
+If you're using a self-compiled version and installed to system

 `qbittorrent --configuration="new_instance_profile_name"`